-Fire wardens are responsible for helping to ensure the safety of the BCIT community.
+Fire wardens are responsible for ensuring the safety of the BCIT community.
 Fire Warden responsibilities include sweeping and evacuating their assigned areas, directing people to the nearest designated assembly area (or areas of refuge for persons with mobility impairments) and reporting to BCIT Security.